collocations.org

 on

-You go ahead and we''ll follow on later.
+You go ahead and we'll follow on later.

-VERB + FOLLOW
+VERB + follow

-beckon (to) sb to
+beckon sb to, beckon to sb to

 She beckoned him to follow her.